Alexei Nikolaevich, Tsarevich of Russia: Hemophilia

 In September 1912, Alexei and his family visited their hunting retreat in the Białowieża Forest.
-On 5 September Alexei jumped into a rowboat and hit his groin on the oarlocks.
+On 5 September, Alexei jumped into a rowboat and hit his groin on the oarlocks.
 A large bruise appeared within minutes but in a week reduced in size.
 In mid-September, the family moved to Spała (then in Russian Poland).
 On 2 October, Alexei accompanied his mother on a drive in the woods.
-The "juddering of the carriage had caused still healing hematoma in his upper thigh to rupture and start bleeding again."
+The "juddering of the carriage had caused a still-healing hematoma in his upper thigh to rupture and start bleeding again."
 He had to be carried out of the carriage in an almost unconscious state.
 His temperature rose, his heartbeat dropped, and he hemorrhaged in his upper thigh and abdomen.
-For 11 days, he screamed "O Lord have mercy on me!" and begged Alexandra, "Mama, help me!"
+For 11 days, he screamed, "O Lord, have mercy on me!" and begged Alexandra, "Mama, help me!"
 He asked Alexandra to "build me a little monument of stones in the woods" and asked "When I'm dead, it won't hurt any more, will it?"
 Alexandra never left his bedside, and she refused to rest or eat.
 Nicholas "took turns with Alix to sit with Alexei," but he "rushed weeping bitterly to his study" when he saw Alexei scream.
-On 6 October, Alexei's fever rose to 39 degrees and he hemorrhaged into his stomach.
+On 6 October, Alexei's fever rose to 39 degrees, and he hemorrhaged into his stomach.
 On 8 October, Alexei received the last sacrament.
 Alexei's tutor, Pierre Gilliard, wrote to his children, "Pray, my children, pray daily and fervently for our precious heir."
 On 10 October, a medical bulletin announcing Alexei's impending death was published in the newspapers.

 On 9 October, Alexandra asked her lady-in-waiting and best friend, Anna Vyrubova, to secure the help of Rasputin.
-According to his daughter, Rasputin received the telegram on 12 October On 9 October, Alexandra received a short telegram from Rasputin: "The little one will not die.
+According to his daughter, Rasputin received the telegram on 12 October.
+On 9 October, Alexandra received a short telegram from Rasputin: "The little one will not die.
 Do not allow the doctors [c.q.
 Eugene Botkin and Vladimir Derevenko] to bother him too much."
 Alexei's temperature dropped, and he began to improve.
 According to General Mosolov, the doctors "seemed in utter consternation" at Alexei's sudden recovery.
 On 10 October, Doctor Eugene Botkin wrote to his children that "our priceless patient" was "undoubtedly significantly better."
 The positive trend continued throughout the next day.
-On 19 October Alexei's condition was much better and the hematoma disappeared.
+On 19 October, Alexei's condition was much better and the hematoma disappeared.
 The boy had to undergo orthopedic therapy to straighten his left leg.
 Feodorov confirmed that Alexei's recovery was "wholly inexplicable, from a medical point of view."